11th BG c1942

 When lost, this B-17 had engines R-1820-65 serial numbers 41-24230, 41-23163, 41-22821 and 41-24194.
 The B-17 was armed with four 30 caliber machine guns in the nose and 50 caliber machine guns at the other gun positions.

-On July 19, 1943 One of nine B-17s that took off from Carney Field on Guadalcanal around midnight on a night bombing mission against Kahili Airfield (Buin).
+On July 19, 1943 took off from Carney Field on Guadalcanal around midnight as one of nine B-17s on a night bombing mission against Kahili Airfield (Buin) on Bougainville.

 Over the target, this B-17 took the lead position, and was targeted by searchlights on the ground and shot down by a Japanese night fighter.
 Last sighted by Captain Sabin at 2:30am 8-10 miles north of Kahili Airfield.
 Captain Anthony Dean Lucas aboard B-17E "Li'll Nell" 41-9222 observed this bomber shot down in flames.